changlinli/shuangrimu/posts/elm-extensible-unions.md

 Now let's turn our attention back to the type signatures of `someOtherRegularUser` and `someRegularUser`.

-Now what's the inferred type signature of `'RegularUser 0` if we don't provide an explicit type signature?
+Now what's the inferred type signature of `@RegularUser 0` if we don't provide an explicit type signature?

 ```elm